Abhishek08/Docker/DockerSecrets.md

 #### How Docker Swarm manage the secrets.

 When a user adds a new secret to a Swarm cluster, this secret is sent to a manager using a TLS connection.

+TLS is a cryptographic protocol that provides communications security over a network by providing communication encryption, privacy and data integrity.

+When we have multiple Managers, RAFT manage the secrets on all the managers.

+Containers work on mounted decrypted secrets, which store at /run/secrets/<secret_name> in containers.

+User can update a service to grant it access to additional secrets or revoke its access to a given secret at any time.

+When container task stops running, the decrypted secrets shared to it are unmounted from the in-memory filesystem for that container and flushed from the node’s memory.